kadhiresan/kadhiresan.github.io/_posts/2017-02-25-nodejs-installation-and-startup-sails.md

   - create AWS EC2 instance and connect to server via ssh

 * Step 2
-  - We just have to use the "apt" package manager.
-We should refresh our local package before install anything from the repositories
+  - We just have to use the "apt" package manager for installation, But before We should refresh our local package before install anything from the repositories

   ```
   $ sudo apt-get update